 Wisconsin maintains its corporate statutes online.
 On their website you can view the state’s business regulations, which include some examples of activities that do not constitute transacting business.

-Keep in mind that even if the state of Wisconsin does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Wisconsin Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

 Once you have Foreign Qualification in Wisconsin, state law requires an annual report to be filed by all entities